Estimated reading time: 10 minutes

 Welcome to “Analytic Geometry 101: An Introduction for High School Students.”
 In this article, we will explore the fundamental concepts and principles of analytic geometry, a branch of mathematics that combines algebra and geometry to study geometric figures using coordinate systems.
-Our goal is to provide high school students with a solid foundation in analytic geometry, helping them develop the essential skills needed to excel in higher-level mathematics courses and beyond.
+Subsequently our goal is to provide high school students with a solid foundation in analytic geometry, helping them develop the essential skills needed to excel in higher-level mathematics courses and beyond.

 We will also discuss the applications of analytic geometry in various fields, including physics, engineering, computer science, and economics.
 By mastering the principles of analytic geometry, students will be better equipped to tackle real-world problems and make connections between mathematical concepts and their practical applications.